 For example, you could argue for one with all countries to be represented by one vote.
 But that would not be fair for countries with higher populations.
-What about one vote per country but with added votes per x number of people (eg 1 extra vote if you have a million people, 2 extra for 5 million people, 3 extra for 20 million, 4 extra votes for 100 million, 5 extra votes for populations over half a billion, and 6 extra votes if your population is over a billion); and, say, three additional votes down to one additional vote for the top 30 countries by size of their economy?
+What about one vote per country but with added votes per x number of people (eg 1 extra vote if you have a million people, 2 extra for 5 million people, 3 extra for 20 million, 4 extra votes for 100 million, 5 extra votes for populations over half a billion, and 6 extra votes if your population is over a billion) and, say, three additional votes down to one additional vote for the top 30 countries by size of their economy?
 Maybe something like that.
 “Who cares?” we might well think.
 “Just get us some form of global governance!!!”

-The benefits of such an organization would be boundless, if it worked.
+The benefits of such an organization would be boundless.
 It could have a powerful army that could prevent atrocities, eliminate torturers and eradicate tyrants that use physical force to prohibit the free thinking of others.
-It could regulate in respect of international issues that bear upon the personal and economic security of all people.
+It could regulate on international issues that bear upon the personal and economic security of all people.
 It could enforce such regulations by various means.
 Sure, there will be tension.
 That’s politics.

 Make no mistake.
 All this would be happening now if we were starting the United Nations afresh.

 As global citizens, not citizens of each country, we need to talk.
-Because, at the end of the day, the present system is bad even for the constituents of the Big 5.
-They too would benefit from:
+Because, at the end of the day, the present system is bad for everybody.
+Even the citizens of veto countries.
+Everybody would benefit from:

-- A stronger and more democratic UN or equivalent body that would enable unwanted dictators and people who commit atrocities to be sorted out swiftly and surely.
+- A stronger and more democratic UN or equivalent body that has the power to enable unwanted dictators and people who commit atrocities to be sorted out swiftly and surely.

-- A system of global governance that enables coordinated responses and enforceable regulation in respect of international norms, behaviours, conduct, people and things that threaten all of our personal security.
+- A system of global governance that enables coordinated responses to global challenges through and enforceable regulation.

 11 February 2015